 When you buy a grow tent it will come unassembled as a grow tent kit but they are not hard to set up.
 You only need a small space and you won’t need any tools to get it set up.

-Gorilla grow tents are probably the best grow tents but they are pretty expensive.
+AC Infinity grow tents are probably the best high end grow tents but they are more expensive.
 They are a great high-quality option but there are plenty of cheaper grow tents that can do the job.

 The reflective material, thickness, and quality of the zippers can affect the price.
 You want to read reviews and pay attention to what buyers say about any zipper quality issues.